Liz Magor — The Blue One Comes in Black

 The Blue One Comes in Black

-Ends in about 2 months: September 8 → December 18, 2016Liz Magor — Le Crédac, Ivry-sur-Seine Le Crédac organise une exposition exceptionnelle de Liz Magor, née en 1948.
+Ends in 15 days: September 8 → December 18, 2016Liz Magor — Le Crédac, Ivry-sur-Seine Le Crédac organise une exposition exceptionnelle de Liz Magor, née en 1948.
 Figure de proue de la scène canadienne, le travail de c...
 Critique

 Liz Magor (born in 1948; lives and works in Vancouver) is a major artist on the contemporary Canadian art scene.
 She represented Canada at the 1984 Venice Biennale and is the subject of a 2016 retrospective that is currently running at the Museum of Contemporary Art of Montreal.

 Magor draws her ideas from beliefs, reactions, and human behavior, especially when they have something to do with the material world.
 She is interested in the social and emotional lives of ordinary, even domestic objects, being especially fond of materials that have lost the luster of their former use or function.
 Selecting them for their capacity to contain and reflect stories, like personal and collective identities, Magor reveals a resonance that goes beyond their mere utilitarian function through transformations and shifts.

 Her works, she says, are designed, created and polished through a play of contradictions and seem to restore the antagonisms that both torment and partake of the vitality of existence.
 Magor tips us off, as it were, by working from hyperrealist casts of daily objects and articles of clothing, and stitching back up and conserving objects chosen for their manifest obsolescence.
 Through this awakening of an anonymous material world, we can read a certain history of our modern culture, from property to the need to protect and accumulate, as well as the ambiguity and inconstancy of the desire that connects us with objects.